 You probably know Geico from those commercials with the annoying British gecko.
 But that gecko’s claim about saving you 15% or more on car insurance could be true.

 Geico is the second largest insurer in the U.S. and is available in all 50 states.
 Of those states, drivers in New York and Utah could save the most with Geico.

 Best Car Insurance Customer Service

 Customer satisfaction is measured by many factors.
 To determine the most reliable car insurance company, we turned to the aforementioned J.D.
 Power U.S. Claims Satisfaction Study.

-The study rates insurance companies based on seven categories: repair process, overall satisfaction, the initial claims reporting process, the process of getting an estimate, rental experience, claims servicing and settlement.
+The study rates insurance companies based on seven categories: repair process, overall satisfaction, the initial claims reporting process, getting an estimate, rental experience, claims servicing and settlement.